SuperOfficeDocs/superoffice-docs/docs/api/authentication/online/validate-security-tokens.md

 # Validating security tokens

-There are a couple scenarios when applications must perform token validation.
+There are a couple of scenarios when applications must perform token validation.

-1) When an application is first approved by a tenant administrator.
-The validation is performed after the administrator interactively signs into SuperOffice and approves the application, and a redirect sends the administrator via a POST request to the applications redirect URI, along with an id_token, access_token and refresh_token.
+1. When an application is first approved by a tenant administrator.
+The validation is performed after the administrator interactively signs into SuperOffice and approves the application, and a redirect sends the administrator via a POST request to the applications redirect URI, along with an ID token, access token, and refresh token.

-2) When a normal user signs into the application and again is redirected via a POST request to the applications redirect URI, along with an id_token, access_token and refresh_token.
+2. When a normal user signs into the application and again is redirected via a POST request to the applications redirect URI, along with an ID token, access token, and refresh token.

-3) When an application obtains a system user ticket from the partner system user service endpoint
+3. When an application obtains a system user ticket from the partner system user service endpoint.

 Token validation establishes **trust** by the authentication mechanism.
 It ensures that: